Mitchelton

 Table Chart PROFILE FAQ

-Mitchelton features high concentrations of group households, with a lower-than-average median household size
+Mitchelton features high concentrations of group households, with a fairly typical median household size

-Family households comprise 70.6% of all households, including 35.0% couples with children, 23.6% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 29.4%, with lone person households at 24.8% and group households comprising 4.6%.
-The median household size is 2.6 people, which is smaller than the Greater Brisbane average of 2.7.
+Family households constitute 70.6% of all households, consisting of 35.0% couples with children, 23.6% couples without children, and 10.8% single parent families.
+Non-family households account for the remaining 29.4%, with lone person households at 24.8% and group households comprising 4.6% of the total.
+The median household size is 2.6 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households